Sah-Nikhil/FOCUS/READMe.txt

 Thankyou for trying out this script
 Commertial use is strictly prohibited without the consent of the Creator (https://github.com/xV3SPERx).
-Feel free to use it for individually.
+Feel free to use it individually.

 STEPS TO AUTOMATE:
 1- Download and extract files.